dphfox/Fusion/docs/tutorials/further-basics/reusing-components.md

 our ScreenGui.

 That's the basic idea of 'components' in Fusion; they're just functions which take in some properties and return some UI.
+For the rest of this tutorial, we'll take a look at some code patterns that you can use with components in Fusion.

 -----